Mission, Calgary: History

 After a temporary location 40 km away (started in 1872), Oblate missionary Father Constantine Scollen, on behalf of the Roman Catholic Church, founded the permanent location in 1875.
 In 1883, Oblate missionary Father Albert Lacombe, returning after a ten-year absence, obtained two quarter sections of land for a "Mission district" to ensure a strong French-speaking Catholic community.
 Father Scollen, who had lived in the area since 1862 and who had witnessed Treaty Six with the Cree nations and Treaty Seven with the Blackfoot Confederacy, left for Edmonton and then the United States.

-After obtaining the rest of the land that is now Mission, the area was incorporated on November 2, 1899, as the Village of Rouleauville, named after Charles Rouleau.
-The village was founded in what was then the District of Alberta in the North-West Territories.
+The area was incorporated as the Village of Rouleauville on November 2, 1899.
+Named after Charles Rouleau, the village was founded in what was then the District of Alberta in the North-West Territories.
 Despite Lacombe's desire to preserve the French language and culture, Rouleauville progressively lost its French character, becoming overwhelmingly English.
-In 1907 the village was annexed by Calgary.
+In 1907, the village was annexed by Calgary.
 In the process all the French names of streets were replaced by Calgary's street numbering system.

 Mission is one of many Calgary neighbourhoods impacted by flood events.
 In 1929, the area was submerged when the Bow River overran its banks.
 The area was again impacted by floods in June 2013.
 An evacuation was ordered on June 20 for a minimum of 72 hours.